Thursday, September 28, 2017

 ©LeDomduVin

-After taking a few pictures of the bottles, I uncorked the bottles and was really pleasantly surprised by the refined and agreeable perfume of this wine that immediately impregnated the surrounding air.
+After taking a few pictures of the bottles, I uncorked them and was really pleasantly surprised by the refined and agreeable perfume of this wine, which immediately impregnated the surrounding air.

 Clavis Orea Cork